OSU-slatelab/seq_tagger/README.md

 ```

-##	Scripts for the data preparation (Refer to files in ud-treebanks-v1.4)
+##	Scripts for the data preparation
+Refer to files in `ud-treebanks-v1.4`.
+Only files for English exist in the repository.
+The files for other languages can be generated with the following scripts.

 `chg_corpus_form.py`: Change the UD corpus files (https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-1827) to the usable formats in the codes.

 `gen_shuffled_trainset.py`: Used to shuffle the trainset file